It’s summer in many parts of the world. Due to a rapid climate change, every year it’s getting worse.

 - Combat dehydration by drinking plenty of water along with sports drinks or other sources of electrolytes.

-- If you’re wearing a cap, remove it and pour a bit of ice-cold water into the hat, then quickly invert it and place on your head.
+- If you’re wearing a cap, remove it and pour a bit of ice-cold water into the hat, then quickly invert it and place it on your head.

 - Instead of hot foods, try lighter summer fare including frequent small meals or snacks containing cold fruit or low-fat dairy products.
 As an added benefit, you won’t have to cook next to a hot stove.